 BOC is a professional development program created by The Northwest Energy Efficiency Council (NEEC) and delivered in Oregon by NWEEI.
 It is designed for operations and maintenance staff working in public or private commercial buildings.
 It provides education to individuals in energy and resource-efficient operation of building systems at two levels:

 Level I - Building System Maintenance (Course Outline)

 Level II - Equipment Troubleshooting and Maintenance (Course Outline)

 Class Location & Schedule

-BOC is offered at a variety of convenient locations throughout the year within Oregon and Washington.
-Update 05/05/2020.
+BOC is currently only online.
 With the current crisis, the next set of classes will be offered online until we can be back in a classroom.
 We look forward to that happening but in the meantime, we are confident that we can provide you with the same quality content and instruction as we have always done.
 In the meantime, please be safe.